 Finding a Support System for NIL Deals

-Navigating the complexities of the new NIL rules is a team sport unto itself.
-Experts note that there will be tax issues to consider, contracts to review and compliance issues to deal with.
-Student-athletes are suddenly small business owners.
+Navigating the complexities of the new NIL rules is a team sport.
+Experts note that there are tax issues to consider, contracts to review and compliance issues to deal with.

 Dana encourages students signing NIL deals to consider consulting with attorneys, accountants and personal advisers.

-While smaller deals may be easier to navigate and simple enough to report on a 1040 tax form, that will become more challenging as the dollars tick up.
-The old maxim “more money, more problems” rings especially true for tax season.
+While smaller deals may be easier to navigate and simple enough to report on a 1040 federal tax form, that will become more challenging as the dollars tick up.
+Cavale says that when athletes are paid through the INFLCR app’s business manager portal, “those payments trigger a report for both the compliance department and a 1099 for the athletes to do their taxes.”

 While there are companies that help student-athletes find endorsements and navigate the new waters of NIL, there are tradeoffs such as paying out a percentage of profits to those helping mint such deals, experts note.
 While such agencies can prove useful, Dana cautions students to carefully do their research before inking any contracts.